-HEAD TO MOUNTAIN PROJECT TO PERUSE OTHER WYOMING AREAS (There are lots...).
+HEAD TO MOUNTAIN PROJECT TO PERUSE AREAS NOT LISTED BELOW

 Lander: Lander was known as Pushroot, Fort Brown, and Fort Auger prior to its current name.
 The town was named Lander in honor of General Frederick W. Lander, a famous transcontinental explorer who surveyed the Oregon Trail's Lander Cutoff.
 Several miles southeast of town near present-day U.S. Route 287 is the site of Wyoming's first oil well, circa 1884.
 The town was incorporated in 1890.